coder/coder/.github/ISSUE_TEMPLATE/feature.md

 ## Are there any workarounds to get this functionality today?

+## What is the "definition of done" for this feature?

 ## Are you interested in submitting a PR for this?